-After a long hiatus, the Mastering the Fundamentals of Mediation makes its return to the UC Hastings campus
+After a long hiatus, the Mastering the Fundamentals of Mediation makes its return to the UC Law SF campus

 Open to the public, this highly interactive and dynamic training taught by long time CNDR Instructor and Adjunct Jessica Notini, included an extra-large group of judges, attorneys, and practitioners; registration was increased due to high demand.

 Held over five full days, the training utilizes a mixture of discussion, skill building exercises, and role plays with individualized coaching feedback.
 Professor Notini took participants through the stages of mediation, discussed ethics and confidentiality, and explored a variety of critical communication and process management skills.

 CNDR was thrilled to welcome back training participants, and hopes to see you at a future training.
 Find all our public practitioner trainings here.

 What participants had to say:

 “Fantastic!
 So happy I chose this program, it blew away my expectations.
 The role playing was especially valuable to measure progress and enforce the teaching.” – BT 2022